 Policy (very often) follows possibility, therefore we work to move technologies from promising to ‘investable’ by collaborating with an array of stakeholders including innovative technology developers and entrepreneurs, companies exploring new business models, investors, and regulators.
 We also forge critical links between the US and China.

 As most future energy system growth will likely take place in the developing world, we focus on technologies practical for application there.

-EON’s FIRST SET OF TECHNOLOGY TARGETS INCLUDE NUCLEAR, ADVANCED NUCLEAR, CARBON CAPTURE AND SEQUESTRATION (CCS), AND AMMONIA FUEL.
+EON’s FIRST SET OF TECHNOLOGY TARGETS INCLUDE NUCLEAR, ADVANCED NUCLEAR, CARBON CAPTURE AND SEQUESTRATION, AND AMMONIA FUEL.

-WE ARE ALSO IN THE PROCESS OF DEVELOPING A SMALL MENU OF POTENTIALLY TRANSFORMATIVE VERY EARLY STAGE) TECHNOLOGIES THAT EON’S COMMERCIALIZATION EXPERTISE, ALONG WITH IMPACT DOLLARS, COULD BE EXTREMELY INSTRUMENTAL IN HELPING TO PROPEL FORWARD.
+WE ARE ALSO IN THE PROCESS OF DEVELOPING A SMALL MENU OF POTENTIALLY TRANSFORMATIVE (VERY EARLY STAGE) TECHNOLOGIES THAT EON’S COMMERCIALIZATION EXPERTISE, ALONG WITH IMPACT DOLLARS, COULD BE EXTREMELY INSTRUMENTAL IN HELPING TO PROPEL FORWARD.